Spread the love

 The Southern Upland Way is the perfect way to explore Scotland’s culture and heritage, with plenty of opportunities to visit small towns and villages along the route.
 There are also plenty of opportunities to sample Scotland’s renowned whisky, beer, and cuisine.

-See also Exploring the Mountain Destinations of the Southeast
+See also Exploring India's Most Scenic Mountain Destinations

 The Southern Upland Way is also perfect for those looking for a long-distance walking challenge.
 With a total distance of around 212 miles, the route can be broken down into shorter sections, allowing hikers to take their time and explore the area in more detail.
 The route is also well-marked with waymarkers, making it easy to follow.